t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 - A single IoT gateway, or a hierarchy of IoT gateways, typically connected to the cloud (e.g., to extend the traditional cloud-based management of IoT devices and data to the edge).
 A common role of an IoT Gateway is to provide access to a heterogeneous set of IoT devices/sensors; handle IoT data; and deliver IoT data to its final destination in a cloud network.
 Whereas an IoT gateway needs interactions with the cloud, it can also operate independently in a disconnected mode.

 - A set of distributed computing nodes, e.g., embedded in switches, routers, edge cloud servers, or mobile devices.
-Some IoT end devices can have enough computing capabilities to participate in such distributed systems due to advances in hardware technology.
+Some IoT devices can have enough computing capabilities to participate in such distributed systems due to advances in hardware technology.
 In this model, edge computing nodes can collaborate to share their resources.

-In the general model described in {{rl-fig1}}, the edge computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
+In the general model described in {{rl-fig1}}, the edge computing domain is interconnected with IoT devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
 Edge computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
 They may be implemented in a centralized or distributed fashion, at the network edge, or through some interworking between edge network and remote cloud network.

 ~~~~~~~~~~~~~~~~~~~ aasvg